squid-cache/squid-cache.github.io/docs/SquidFaq/BinaryPackages.md

 So please rely on your operating system's community and bug reporting systems as your first line of support

-But then, Squid users and develoers are a nice community with a genuine desire to help and they will, if they can.
+But then, Squid users and developers are a nice community with a genuine desire to help and they will, if they can.
 The
 [squid users community](http://www.squid-cache.org/Support/mailing-lists.html#squid-users)